 And if you use traditional accounting there’s more records you need to keep, like what you’re owed but haven’t received yet, as well as how much you’ve invested in the business over the year.

-As established, there’s lots of information you need to keep – HMRC says you should also keep proof alongside your records, including all receipts (for goods, stock, and expenses), bank statements, cheque stubs, sales invoices, till rolls and bank slips.
+As established, there’s lots of information you need to keep – HMRC says you should also keep proof alongside your records, including all receipts (for goods, stock, and expenses), bank statements, cheque stubs, sales invoices, purchase orders, till rolls and bank slips.

 So it’s really important to have an effective filing system for all your business records.
 This should make everything easier when it comes to the tax-year end.